What Massachusetts Residents Need to Know About Obamacare

 - how much coverage will cost

 - how to sign up for a plan, and

 - how to get help if you need it.

-To begin, keep in mind these key points about Obamacare in Massachusetts:
+To begin, keep in mind these key points about health insurance in Massachusetts:

 The Affordable Care Act requires you to enroll in a health insurance plan unless you qualify for an exemption from the law.
 You must report whether you have coverage -- or whether you are exempt -- when you file your taxes in April.

-To learn more about what insurance plans meet the requirements of Obamacare or to find out whether you qualify for an exemption, see Do I Need to Get Obamacare in Massachusetts?
+To learn whether your current health plan satisfies the requirements of the Affordable Care Act or to find out whether you qualify for an exemption, see Do I Need to Get Obamacare in Massachusetts?

-For 2017 health plans, open enrollment runs from November 1, 2016 through January 31, 2017.
-During that time, residents of Massachusetts may use the website Massachusetts Health Connector to choose their health insurance plan, apply for cost-saving subsidies, and get other help they need.
+Residents of Massachusetts use the website Massachusetts Health Connector to choose their health insurance plan, apply for cost-saving subsidies, and get other help they need.

 If you are currently uninsured, you can use the state marketplace to compare plans and enroll in a plan that meets your needs.

 If you already have health insurance, you may be able to keep your current plan -- or you can use Massachusetts Health Connector to shop for a new one.